Quick Navigation

 305BrassClearRed

-Circa 1980, catalogs began referring to orange/yellow as red/yellow.
+Note: Around 1980, Lava Lite catalogs began referring to the classic orange/yellow color combination as red/yellow.

 Permalink:Coachlite Lantern